danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 - One should add `role="banner"` on your main header not to be confused with other headers that you might have.
 - Do you develop your features for accessibility?
 I mean can a disable person you only uses the keyboard use your web site/app?
 This question made me think.
-- *"Whenever you are designing a program, there are things that you think it might be cute to add in... **You always regret those**.
-If they are unnecessary and simply cute, don't do them!"* (*Ryan Dahl*).
 - You can practically do everything with Javascript today and people are serious about this.
 - I didn't know much about the browsers internals (e.g. event loop task queues), but after this conference at least I'm aware of how much I don't know about it :D.